In most cases, if a debt you owe is canceled or forgiven, other than as a gift or bequest, you must include the canceled amount

 Fees, books, supplies, and equipment required for courses at the educational institution.

 Amounts used for room and board do not qualify for the exclusion.
-See Publication 970 for more information on qualified scholarships
+See Pub.
+970 for more information on qualified scholarships

 and fellowship grants.